Žiar nad Hronom

-Žiar nad Hronom (slang: Žiar, Heiligenkreuz, Garamszentkereszt; until 1920 Svätý Kríž and until 1955 Svätý Kríž nad Hronom) is a city in Banská Bystrica Region, Slovakia.
+Žiar nad Hronom (Heiligenkreuz (an der Gran), Garamszentkereszt; until 1920 Svätý Kríž and until 1955 Svätý Kríž nad Hronom) is a city in Banská Bystrica Region, Slovakia.

-Name development
+History

+Names

 The name of the settlement has gone through multiple developments.
 Prior to 1237, the settlement was known as a place with a toll station.
 In 1237, first name of the settlement emerges, as a combination of Latin and Hungarian, with the town called Cristur (later Kerestúr), which translates to The Cross of the Lord.
 Back then, the settlement was split between the dominions of the Šášov castle and the Benedictine Abbey of Hronský Beňadik.

 In 1773, the village was known as Holy Cross, in various language versions, including Latin (Sancta Crux), Hungarian (Szent Kereszt), German (Heiligs Creütz) or Slovak (Swaty Kriss).
 Similar names were recorded in 1808, despite minor influence caused by linguistic developments.
-In 1873, Hungarian name Barsszentkereszt is used, but the same changes at the turn of the 19th and 20th century into Garamszentkereszt (translates to: Holy-Cross-upon-Hron).
+In 1873, Hungarian name Barsszentkereszt is used, but the same changes at the turn of the 19th and 20th century into Garamszentkereszt (which translates to Holy Cross upon Hron).

-After the formation of the First Czechoslovak Republic, the settlmenet was known as Svätý Kríž nad Hronom in Slovak, copying the earlier Hungarian name.
+After the formation of the First Czechoslovak Republic, the settlement was called Svätý Kríž nad Hronom in Slovak, copying the earlier Hungarian name.
 Although, historically synonymous with the settlement, the name Kerestúr was used by Zemplínska Teplica in the early 20th century.
 In May 1953, when aluminum manufacturing and metallurgy began to flourish in the settlement, it impacted the life and the name of the city.
 In combination with the anti-religious sentiment of the Czechoslovak Socialist Republic, the name was changed to the current version Žiar nad Hronom, which translates to Gleam-upon-Hron.
+However, the German name and the Hungarian name Garamszentkereszt and the German Heiligenkreuz (an der Gran) still reflect the old Slovak name.